 A recent USA Today article

-has grown in popularity consistently since it was first approved by the FDA ten years ago.
+states that Botox has grown in popularity consistently since it was first approved by the FDA ten years ago.
 In just a short time, it has skyrocketed in popularity, becoming one of the most common cosmetic procedures in the world.

 In those ten years, Botox